-The Treatment Rooms Putney complies with the 1998 Data Protection Act and the Freedom of Information Act 2000, and this Policy describes our procedures for ensuring that personal information about clients is processed fairly and lawfully.
+The Treatment Rooms London complies with the UK Data Protection Act 2018, UK GDPR and the Freedom of Information Act 2000, and this Policy describes our procedures for ensuring that personal information about clients and patients is processed fairly and lawfully.

 In order to provide you with a high standard of care and attention, we need to hold personal information about you.
 This personal data comprises:

-- Personal details such as your name, age, address, telephone numbers, email address and your general medical practitioner;
+- Personal details such as your name, age, address, telephone numbers, email address, date of birth and your general medical practitioner;

 - Your past and current medical conditions;